Is a fourth line of defense needed for “Supplier Risk Management”?

 Complexities of modern organizations dictate the need to model organizational structures or business units, which have their own unique policies, procedures and compliance requirements governed by local or national regulatory bodies – or vary by product line.

-In this regard, supplier management processes like supplier onboarding, compliance, or performance management need to be modeled off of these organizational units.
+In this regard, supplier management processes like supplier onboarding, compliance, or supplier performance management solutions need to be modeled off of these organizational units.
 Some of the most complex organizations have hundreds, or even thousands, of organizational units with unique requirements related to their supplier risk that may not applicable to other organizational units.

 So one question is how do you effectively establish these three lines of defense to manage supplier risk, given unique processes and people with the various organizational units?
 Also, what about external regulators and other external bodies?
 How easy is it for them to assess the overall governance and control structure, from the highest level on down, for key compliance requirements from quality, HS&E, IT, or CSR audits?